Alabama vs San Diego State Players to Watch - Sweet 16

 Alabama Players to Watch

-Miller puts up 19.1 points and 8.2 rebounds per game -- both team highs.
-He is also averaging 2 assists, shooting 44.1% from the field and 39.5% from downtown with 2.9 made 3-pointers per contest.
+Miller paces his team in both points (19.1) and rebounds (8.2) per game, and also puts up 2 assists.
+At the other end, he averages 0.9 steals and 0.9 blocked shots.

-Noah Clowney is averaging 10 points, 0.9 assists and 7.9 rebounds per game.
+Noah Clowney is putting up 10 points, 0.9 assists and 7.9 rebounds per contest.

-Charles Bediako posts 6.3 points, 6 rebounds and 0.7 assists per contest, shooting 65.6% from the floor.
+Charles Bediako puts up 6.3 points, 6 rebounds and 0.7 assists per contest, shooting 65.6% from the field.

-Quinerly posts a team-leading 3.6 assists per game.
-He is also putting up 8.7 points and 1.9 rebounds, shooting 40.7% from the floor and 35.7% from downtown with 1.3 made 3-pointers per game.
+Quinerly is tops on his squad in assists per game (3.6), and also posts 8.7 points and 1.9 rebounds.
+At the other end, he posts 0.7 steals and 0 blocked shots.

 San Diego State Players to Watch

-Bradley is No. 1 on the Aztecs in scoring (13 points per game) and assists (2.1), and produces 3.9 rebounds.
-He also delivers 0.7 steals and 0.3 blocked shots.
+Bradley is the Aztecs' top scorer (13 points per game), and he delivers 2.1 assists and 3.9 rebounds.

-Lamont Butler is the Aztecs' top assist man (3.3 per game), and he averages 8.6 points and 2.7 rebounds.
+Lamont Butler is averaging a team-high 3.3 assists per game.
+He's also contributing 8.6 points and 2.7 rebounds, hitting 41.3% of his shots from the field, and 32.4% from beyond the arc resulting in 1 treys per contest.

-Darrion Trammell is averaging 9.5 points, 2.2 rebounds and 3.2 assists per game, making 35.1% of his shots from the field and 30.8% from beyond the arc, with 1.3 treys per contest.
+Darrion Trammell is averaging 9.5 points, 2.2 rebounds and 3.2 assists per contest, making 35.1% of his shots from the floor and 30.8% from beyond the arc, with 1.3 treys per contest.

-Nathan Mensah is putting up a team-high 5.9 rebounds per game.
-And he is producing 6.1 points and 0.6 assists, making 54.8% of his shots from the field.
+Nathan Mensah is the Aztecs' top rebounder (5.9 per game), and he produces 6.1 points and 0.6 assists.

-The Aztecs get 7.8 points, 5.2 rebounds and 1 assists per game from Jaedon LeDee.

 Alabama Top Performers (Last 10 Games)